marijnh/Eloquent-JavaScript/01_values.md

 {{index [comparison, "of numbers"], "> operator", "< operator", "greater than", "less than"}}

-The `>` and `<` signs are the traditional symbols for “is greater than” and “is less than”, respectively.
+The `>` and `<` signs are the traditional symbols for "is greater than" and "is less than", respectively.
 They are binary operators.
 Applying them results in a Boolean value that indicates whether they hold true in this case.